abertossi/firstmove/README.md

 # firstmove
-An initial repository to learn pushing and pulling
+A repository to learn push and pull after cloning via SSH